Impact of current-induced magnons on spin-orbit torque analysis: Experimental results

 \section{Experimental results}

 We have carried out measurements on eight ferromagnet/normal metal Hall bar devices at room temperature, with qualitatively similar results.
-The devices were made of 3~nm platinum (Pt) on 6~nm permalloy (Py) contacted with Ti/Au electrodes on a SiO$_2$-covered wafer.
-The measurements presented in the main text were taken on the sample shown in Fig.~\ref{fig1}a); data on other samples can be found in the Supplementary Information (SI) Section~\ref{subsec:extras}.
+The devices were made of 6~nm permalloy (Py) capped by 3~nm platinum (Pt), and contacted with Ti/Au electrodes on a SiO$_2$-covered wafer.
+The measurements presented in the main text were taken on the sample shown in Fig.~\ref{fig1}a); data on other samples can be found in the Supplementary Information (SI \cite{Comment2}) Section~\ref{subsec:extras}.
 We applied $2.5\,\mathrm{m A}$ rms-amplitude AC current along the length of the Hall bar, and measured the longitudinal $V_{xx}$ and transverse (Hall) $V_{xy}$ voltages by low-frequency lock-in technique as shown in Fig.~\ref{fig1}a).
 Further measurement parameters and sample fabrication are detailed in Section~\ref{sec:methods}.
 We studied the first and second-harmonic ($2\omega$) longitudinal and Hall resistances $R_{xx,xy}$, $R_{xx,xy}^{2\omega}$ as a function of out-of-plane magnetic field as well as in-plane rotation in a constant magnetic field.
 We denote the polar angles of the dimensionless magnetization $\bm{M}$ and the magnetic field $\bm{H}$ relative to the out-of-plane direction ($z$) by $\theta$ and $\theta_H$, respectively, and the azimuthal angles relative to the current direction $x$ by $\varphi$ and $\varphi_H$ as shown in Figs.~\ref{fig1}a,b).
 Since $\mathrm{Py}$ is an easy-plane ferromagnet, $\varphi\approx \varphi_H$ for all values of magnetic field used in this work ($\mu_0 H > 15~\mathrm{mT}$).

 We plot measurements of $R_{xy}$ as a function of out-of-plane field $H_z$ in Fig.~\ref{fig1}c).
 Since this is the hard axis, the hysteresis was negligible.
 We observe a clear anomalous Hall effect (AHE) with saturation at $\mu_0 |H_z| > 0.7~\mathrm{T}$, which reflects the behavior of the $z$-component of the magnetization. $M_z$ becomes finite as $\bm{M}$ is gradually tilted out of the easy ($xy$) plane with increasing $|H_z|$, then becomes parallel with $\bm{H}$.
 The shallow linear background originates in the ordinary Hall effect (OHE).
 The resistance offset and the parts that are even as a function of $H$ (such as the dip at $H=0$) are attributed to the mixing of $R_{xx}$.

 In Fig.~\ref{fig1}d) we show $R_{xx}$, $R_{xy}$ as a function of $\varphi_H$ taken by rotating the sample in constant in-plane field.
 The $\pi$-periodic oscillations originate from the anisotropic magnetoresistance (AMR) and its sister phenomenon, the planar Hall effect (PHE) \cite{Ritzinger2023}.
 We summarize these effects in the Hall and longitudinal resistances at a given field, neglecting offsets and the OHE, as